-I use to think that just anyone could go totally off-grid and live without any modern convenience.
-I no longer feel that way after this year long experiment.
+I used to think that just anyone could go totally off-grid and live without any modern convenience.
+I no longer feel that way after this year-long experiment.
 It has to be a mindset and not everyone has (or wants) that mindset.

-Honestly, I have a ton more respect for people that do live totally off-grid now because I know how hard they truly work.
-Something so miniscule as doing laundry is a very physical task if you live off-grid.
+Honestly, I have a lot more respect for people that do live totally off-grid now because I know how hard they truly work.
+Something so minuscule as doing laundry is a very physical task if you live off-grid.

 After my experiment, I still want to go off-grid but in a different way.
 I like the idea of solar panels so I can still keep some of my modern conveniences.

-But I’m also very thankful that I was able to invest in the supplies to wash my family’s clothes by hand and also gain that knowledge so now if I’m ever in a situation that I have to wash clothes by hands I’ll know how and be ready.
+However, I’m also very thankful that I was able to invest in the supplies to wash my family’s clothes by hand and also gain that knowledge so now if I’m ever in a situation that I have to wash clothes by hand I’ll know how to and be ready.

 2. Line Dried Clothes Feel Different

-As I already mentioned, line dried clothes feel different.
+As I already mentioned, line-dried clothes feel different.
 Towels and blue jeans are very rough.
-You’ll want to consider this if you have small children because it might be rough on their skin, especially if they aren’t use to it.
+You’ll have to consider this if you have small children because it might be rough on their skin, especially if they aren’t used to it.

 The longer I homestead, the more convinced I become of this being the best choice for my family.
-Though, I take the easy way out on laundry and use a machine to wash out clothes now, I still use my clothes lines on pretty days.
+Though I take the easy way out on laundry and use a machine to wash our clothes now, I still use my clotheslines on pretty days.